efisolfi/Hise_Synth_featuresv1/README.md

 1. The unison settings, are not operational, I dont know if this is a level stack order issue.

-2. I wonder if there is a way to beef up the voices because the synth is kind of light.
+2. I wonder if there is a way to beef up the voices because the synth is kind of light, even if changing the unison and detuning.

 3. I would like to add a page for macros to automate certain parameters.